 Do not use phrases like “several months ago” or “recently,” which suggest we do not know when something happened or are too lazy to find out.
 Be precise – “last August” or “on Feb.
 2.”

 Capitalise an official’s title when it immediately precedes the person’s name: Chancellor Angela Merkel.
-But when the title is used not as part of the name but as an equivalent to it, usually preceded by “the” or by a modifier, it is considered as a descriptive phrase and is therefore lowercased: “The president said, ‘I would like to welcome the British prime minister, David Cameron.’”
+When the title is used not as part of the name, but as an equivalent to it, it is considered as a descriptive phrase and is therefore lowercased: “The president said, ‘I would like to welcome the British prime minister, David Cameron.’”
+Similarly, former office holders lose the capitalization, so French Finance Minister Frederique Blogues becomes former French finance minister Frederique Blogues.

-Honourific/courtesy titles such as Professor, Dean, Mayor, Ambassador and the like are capped when used before a name (e.g., Professor Harold Bloom).
-Abbreviate Mr., Mrs., Ms., Dr., but only those titles (and use Mr., Mrs., Ms. only in quoted material).
 Avoid putting long titles, such as “Professor of Art History” or “Ambassador to the Bahamas” in front of a name, instead writing, “Leo Steinberg, professor of art history,” with the title lowercased.
-Reserve “Dr.” for medical doctors only.
-See military titles.
+Reserve “Dr” for medical doctors only.

-Use titles of nobility and military, medical and religious titles on first reference only: Lord Ferrars, the Rev. Jesse Jackson.
-Except for obvious cases, e.g., a king or queen, avoid foreign honourifics; it is difficult to be consistent through various cultures.
+Use titles of nobility and military, medical and religious titles on first reference only: Lord Ferrars, the Rev Jesse Jackson.
+Except for obvious cases, e.g., a king or queen, avoid foreign honourifics as it is difficult to be consistent through various cultures.
 In general it is better to describe people by their job title or position.
+See military titles.